 This is an investment in people and place, showcasing the importance of sector growth, supporting multiple business sectors, and strengthening communities.

 In our work to support community and to attract people to Nova Scotia, it isn’t just about what we build, but how.
 These projects build on substantial planning with community to date and they will create a platform for community to co-create new places for people to gather and for business to flourish.

 We can be progressive with practical projects that communities will benefit from and will support the recovery and growth of our economy.
 We look forward to continuing to work closely with our partners and community members to maintain momentum as we look ahead.

 Here is an update on one of the projects that will take place.

 Foundation Wharves & Halifax Waterfront Boardwalk

 With our partners, we are working to improve coastal infrastructure and public space at the Maersk Wharves and surrounding area on the Halifax waterfront.
 These include the Pilot, Svitzer, and Old Salvage Wharves and the adjacent boardwalk area.
 This initiative is intended to utilize the waterside areas, while maximizing the existing resources located nearby and potentially building new infrastructure and facilities.

-As part of this project, two end of life wharves will be removed and replaced with one new wharf while the Pilot’s Wharf will be repaired to extend its use.
+As part of this project, three end of life wharves will be removed and replaced with two new wharves while the Pilot’s Wharf will be repaired to extend its use.
 New floating docks will be built to support our growing marina visitation program.